charlesbreton/charlesbreton.github.io/_posts/2017-02-17-co-citation.md

 Finally, I have downloaded similar data for the main political science journals (APSR, AJPS, IO, PT, PA, WP, CPS) and I plan on using these data to do something similar in the near future.

 ** A note on the data:
 Although I spent some time cleaning the data, it is possible that some errors remain.
 It was - and still is - really messy.
-Here's the <a href="{{ site.baseurl }}/assets/cjpsdata.txt">raw data</a> if you want to have a look at it.
+Here's the <a href="{{ site.baseurl }}/assets/cjpsdata.txt" download>raw data</a> if you want to have a look at it.
 As you will see, sources are sometimes written in different formats.
 Some authors had their names spelled different ways, had their middle initial included in some instances but not in others, etc. I've tried to standardize it for the main sources, but I might have forgotten some.
 WoS also returned a lot of sources as "anonymous" so I had to figure out what it was exactly.
 Again, I might have missed a few.
 If you find mistake, please let me know.
 I'll make sure to acknowledge your contribution here!